tony-aw/tinycodet/README.md

 Now back to the original problem.

-So we previosuly transformed all vowels in the strings of a character vector `x` such that all upper case vowels become lower case, and vice-versa, like so:
+So we previously transformed all vowels in the strings of a character vector `x` such that all upper case vowels become lower case, and vice-versa, like so: